How to deal with parental alienation — understanding the alienation process

 Leading researchers — most notably Dr Jennifer Harman at Colorado State University — have scientifically validated that alienation fits the exact profile of Intimate Partner Violence.
 The Duluth Model's Power and Control Wheel — the standard framework for understanding domestic abuse — maps directly onto alienation dynamics.
 Alienation co-occurs with other forms of intimate partner violence in approximately 50% of cases.

-Over 22 million parents in North America are affected.
+Over 22 million parents in the United States are affected (Harman, Leder-Elder & Biringen, 2019).
 Up to 50% of targeted parents meet clinical criteria for PTSD.
 Children exposed to alienation show a dose-response pattern — the more alienating behaviours they experience, the more severe their trauma symptoms become.
 This is not a custody dispute.
-It is a recognised form of psychological violence (Harman, Kruk & Hines, 2018; Bernet et al., 2020).
+It is a recognised form of psychological violence (Harman, Kruk & Hines, 2018; Lorandos & Bernet, 2020).

 Read the full evidence → The Power and Control Wheel, the Diagnostic Bridge, prevalence data, and key research